TheCodecOfficial/Validation-Tools/README.md

 For each validation test, you will need to create a `ValidationSuite` instance.
 The name should be unique as it is used to create a directory for the scenes, renders and logs.

 For this example, let's use a pre-built Cornell box scene from `scenegen`.
 After creating a scene, register it with the validation suite.
+Registering will create the actual scene XML files.
 Finally, call the `render()` method to start the rendering process for Nori and Mitsuba.

 ```python
 from validation_tools.scenegen import make_cbox_scene